Deterministic and stochastic surrogate models for a slowly driven fast oscillator: Numerical detection of poles: The AAA algorithm

 Fig.~\ref{fig_matching_pole_jumps} also shows the agreement with the horizontal location of the poles and the jumps in the fast energy of the forced oscillator (middle) and the correlation with the maxima of $z$ (bottom).

 We recall that, according to \eqref{e.many-poles}, the complex amplitude of the generated oscillation performs a discrete pseudo-random walk in the complex plane, with a step when a new Stokes line is crossed.
 Thus, the modulus of the fast amplitude increases maximally when the phase of the new connection amplitude is aligned with the current phase of the fast amplitude, it decreases maximally when the phases are anti-aligned but can do anything in between depending on the difference in phase.
 This is clearly visible in Fig.~\ref{fig_matching_pole_jumps} where the big jumps require a pole relatively close to the real axis, but not every pole that is close to the real axis contributes a big jump.
+This sort of superposition is also discussed in the context of exponential asymptotics for nonlinear lattice waves in \cite{DengL:2023:ExponentialAW}.

 In a chaotic regime, pseudo-randomness of the continuous-time trajectories implies pseudo-randomness of the (discrete) sequence of singularities.
 Thus, we can use the AAA approximation of a Lorenz trajectory as a generator of either a pseudo-random or quasi-periodic sequence of complex conjugate pairs of poles.